Read all about Benjamin Moore Paper White, plus see 25 real homes that use it!

 I love this!
 White and black are a classic combination, but they are most definitely opposite sides of the same coin, which can lead to a harsher contrast than you may want.
 Paper White is a brilliant choice here because it FEELS like a soft white even though it actually reads as a soft silvery gray.

 All the contrast without the stark difference between white and black.

-I love how this shade reads as a soft silvery light gray!
+I love how this shade reads as a soft silvery light gray in this sophisticated kid’s room from Nicole Lee Interiors.
 It’s perfectly neutral and chic while still adding some light contrast with the trim moldings and decor.